joeRob2468/bws-craft-starter-bootstrap/README.md

 ### Local Development

 In local development, you'll be setting up the Laradock docker containers, then running all of your dependency, backup/restore, and build commands inside the `workspace` container to help keep your project code isolated.
 It's fine to run `git` commands outside the container, but everything else should be done in the `workspace` container.
-For new projects, rename the `laradock-bootstrap` folder to `laradock-project-name`.
+For new projects, rename the `laradock-bootstrap` directory to `laradock-project-name`.

 1. Install and run Docker Desktop.
 If you're on Windows, also install Git for Windows.
 2. Open a new terminal session (in Git Bash if you're on Windows).
 3. Clone this repository onto your local machine.
-4. `cd` to your new project directory, then into the `laradock-bootstrap` folder.
+4. `cd` to your new project directory.
-5. Copy `env-example` to `.env` to set up the docker environment configuration.
+5. In your laradock directory, copy `env-example` to `.env` to set up the docker environment configuration.
-6. Run `docker-compose up -d apache2 mysql redis workspace` to build and run the docker containers.
+6. In your laradock directory, run `docker-compose up -d apache2 mysql redis workspace` to build and run the docker containers.
 This will take a while if you're installing this project for the first time.
-5. Once your docker containers are built and running, run `docker-compose exec workspace bash` to open a bash session inside the workspace container.
+5. Once your docker containers are built and running, in your laradock directory, run `docker-compose exec workspace bash` to open a bash session inside the workspace container.
-6. Once inside your docker container, run `cd cms && composer install`.
+6. Once you're running a bash session inside the `workspace` container, run `cd cms && composer install`.
 This will install the Craft CMS dependencies and create default environment variable files.
 7. Follow the directions printed in your terminal to finish the project setup.

 ## Environment Defaults (use for Craft CMS installation on development environment)